Studio Etiquette & Policies

 An energetic upbeat class with a focus on age-appropriate isolations, footwork and cool combinations.
 A fusion of hip hop and jazz.
 It is recommended students take another dance class in order to receive comprehensive dance training.

 Lyrical dance combines the technical elements of classical ballet with the fluidity, expressive aspects & freedom of jazz, contemporary & modern dance.
 Lyrical is typically considered a sub-category of jazz.
 It is simultaneously subtle & dynamic, and conveys emotion through movement.
 It often artistically interprets the lyrics of the music.
 Contemporary dance was developed in the early 20th century as a reaction against the rigid techniques of ballet & can be danced to almost any style of music, or united with other dance forms.
 It is not characterized or limited to one specific dance technique.
 This class combines elements of both lyrical & contemporary & encourages students to develop a stronger sense of their own artistic expression.

-Students must also be enrolled in either ballet or jazz in order to take this class.
-Interested 9 yr. olds speak with Ms. Matheson.
+Students 10 - 11 years of age must also be enrolled in ballet in order to take this class.

 Minimum - Intermediate Level (Ages 13+)

 The dance pioneers named here departed from the traditional aspects of classical ballet and developed a freer style of dance that is constantly evolving.
 Contemporary Modern is based on the philosophies and dance techniques of Martha Graham, José Limon, Isadora Duncan, Lester Horton and many others.
 An interpretive expression of movement is explored through the use of a broad range of movement qualities and dynamics.

 Class for 2 & 3 year olds with a parent/caregiver.

 A Creative Dance class where the child’s love of movement is developed and encouraged with the use of props, rhyming songs and creative storytelling.
 Caregiver - no dance experience required, just enthusiasm.